All Collections

 VOLUME VII

-This volume is devoted to the illuminated but largely unillustrated Arabic, Persian and Turkish manuscripts in the Collection.
-The manuscripts cover a wide range of topics, from religious scholarship to personal prayer books, esoteric and scientific works, anthologies and narrative poetry.
+This volume is devoted to the largely unillustrated Arabic, Persian and Turkish manuscripts in the Collection that cover a wide range of topics.

-Of significance also is the group of Shi‘i devotional manuscripts produced in Iran and India from the 16th to the 19th centuries, probably the largest collection of such material outside of Iran.
-These small manuscripts contain invocations, pious poetry and maxims, including some attributed to the Imam ‘Ali ibn Abi Talib.
-Finely illuminated, and copied by some of the most notable calligraphers of their day, these works are considered as a body of literature in an art historical context for the first time.
+Prayer books and other devotional works include copies of al-Busiri’s poem, the Qasidat al-burdah and al-Jazuli’s Dalail al-khayrat.
+Of significance also is the group of Shi’i devotional manuscripts produced in Iran and India from the loth to the 19th centuries, probably the largest collection of such material outside of Iran.
+Finely illuminated, and copied by some of the most notable calligraphers, these works are considered as a body of literature in an art historical context for the first time.

 About the author(s)

-Dr François de Blois – Senior Research Associate, University College London; specialist in Semitic and Iranian languages and on the history of religions in the Near East in pre-modern times
+Dr François de Blois is a specialist in Semitic and Iranian languages and the history of religions in the Near East in pre-modern times

-Manijeh Bayani – Specialist in Persian and Arabic epigraphy; contributor to most of the catalogues in the Nasser D. Khalili Collection of Islamic Art series
+Manijeh Bayani is a specialist in Persian and Arabic epigraphy who has contributed to most of the catalogues in the Nasser D. Khalili Collection of Islamic Art series

-Stephen Hirtenstein – Publications Director, Muhyiddin Ibn ‘Arabi Society; co-founder of Anqa Publishing; specialist in the life, thought and writings of Ibn ‘Arabi
+Stephen Hirtenstein is Co-founder and Director, Anga Publishing; specialist in the life, thought and writings of Ibn al-‘Arabi

-Nahla Nassar – Curator and Registrar, Nasser D. Khalili Collection of Islamic Art and the Hajj and the Arts of Pilgrimage Collection
+Nahla Nassar is Curator and Registrar, Nasser D. Khalili Collection of Islamic Art and the Hajj and the Arts of Pilgrimage Collection

 Details